Celebrating The Art Form Of African Hair Threading

 Advertisement

-The natural hair movement has been rising strong and steadily for the past five or six years and serves as an empowering support system and force for women of colour.
-By choosing natural styles and saying no to chemical products we say yes to ourselves, our beauty and our history.
+The natural hair movement has been rising strong and steadily for the past five or six years and serves as an empowering support system and force for women of color.
+By choosing natural styles and saying no to chemical products, we say yes to ourselves, our beauty, and our history.
 The heart of this movement is about self-love and I'm here for it.
 This [threaded] hairstyle, more than any other, often feels emotional for me...
 It manages to be exposing but protective.
-In this style my hair is being naturally straightened but at the same time I'm extremely aware there is nothing to hide behind!
+In this style, my hair is being naturally straightened but at the same time, I'm extremely aware there is nothing to hide behind!
 I actually had my hair threaded by Charlotte about four years ago and I left the salon crying!
 It really surprised me how deep the scars were.
 My idea of beauty was so far away from my own version of it.
-It sounds extreme but prior to that the weaves and wigs I wore had covered my face and were mostly conforming to a European idea/standard of beauty, ie. a loose curl or straight weave.
+It sounds extreme, but prior to that, the weaves and wigs I wore had covered my face and were mostly conforming to a European idea/standard of beauty, like a loose curl or straight weave.
 Threading is a bold style commonly found in west Africa but used all over the continent.
-It has served my ancestors for centuries, and to be honest it feels like it – it's unapologetic and strong.
+It has served my ancestors for centuries, and to be honest, it feels like it – it's unapologetic and strong.
 Would I wear this as an everyday style?
 Now, in 2018 – YES!
 I feel royal and regal.
 But it is important and interesting to note that just two or three years ago, absolutely not.
 It's been years of self-love, educating, learning and unlearning that has got me here, and I'm still going!

 Advertisement